-Please note that due to web spam keyword density by itself is a fairly poor measure of relevancy (see slides 17 through 20 in this PDF from Google's Amit Singhal).
+Please note that due to web spam, density by itself is a fairly poor measure of relevancy (see slides 17 through 20 in this 2004 PDF from Google's Amit Singhal).

 Early / primitive search technology was not very sophisticated due to hardward & software limitations.
-Those limitations forced early search engines like Infoseek to rely heavily on documents for relevancy scoring.
-Over the past 1.5 decades search engines have grown far more powerful due to Moore's law.
+Those limitations forced early search engines like Infoseek to rely heavily on-page document scoring for relevancy scoring.
+Over the past 15 years search engines have grown far more powerful due to Moore's law.
 That has allowed them to incorporate additional data into their relevancy scoring algorithms.
 Google's big advantage over earlier competitors was analyzing link data.

 Search engines may place significant weight on domain age, site authority, link anchor text and usage data.